osu-tournament-rating/otr-replay/README.md

 - `otr-replay_asof-<timestamp>_snapshot-<replica>_processor-<release>.csv` with the
   columns `osu_id`, `username`, `ruleset`, `rating`, and `volatility`.
-- A `.metadata.json` sidecar recording the inputs, checksums, and reconciliation counts for auditing.
+- A `.metadata.json` which records the inputs, checksums, and reconciliation counts for auditing.

 ## License